inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 * Easy testing: Users should be able to run the tests with minimal input or configuration, and tests should complete in a reasonable amount of time.
 * Limit extraneous constraints: The tests should not place additional constraints on the system under test.
-Leverage machine-readable content: As of US Core v7, the US Core developers purposefully encode many requirements in machine-readable structures, and the tests should leverage those when possible to avoid mistakes.
-Obey all non-machine-readable requirements and exception:
+* Leverage machine-readable content: As of US Core v7, the US Core developers purposefully encode many requirements in machine-readable structures, and the tests should leverage those when possible to avoid mistakes.
+* Obey all non-machine-readable requirements and exceptions:
-* The tests should not ignore any requirements that are not encoded in machine-readable structures.
+  The tests should verify all requirements that are included in narrative, as they are as important as the machine-readable constraints.

 Features of this test kit reflect these principles.
 For example:
 * Systems do not need to load a specific set of data for these tests, as long as